Soil Analysis Based on Soil Structure

 Selected publications on soil analysis:

-BESTE, A. (2007): Toolkit: Improvement of soil functions and soil fertility with the help of Qualitative Soil Analysis. order
+BESTE, A. (2020), 5th edition: Toolkit: Improvement of soil functions and soil fertility with the help of Qualitative Soil Analysis. order

 BESTE A. (2004): Further Development and Improvement of Spade Diagnosis as Field Method for the Evaluation of Ecological Significant Structure Parameters of Soils under Agricultural Management.

 This is the full English version of the Dissertation.

 Beste, A. (1998): Extended Spade Diagnosis.
 In: Sustainable Land Management.
 Guidelines for Impact Monitoring.
 Centre for Development and Environment (cde), Bern (CH) & Gesellschaft für Technische Zusammenarbeit (gtz) (Hg.), Eschborn